Adult Day Health Care

 - Life insurance policies and the balance of pension funds, IRAs, and certain annuities.

 Higher limits for high medical expenses.
-Some people with relatively high incomes may qualify for Medi-Cal if a designated amount goes exclusively to paying medical costs.
+Some people with relatively high incomes may qualify for Medi-Cal if a stated share goes exclusively to paying medical costs.
 This is called paying a “share of cost.”
 The amount may change with an individual’s monthly income.

-When one spouse remains at home.
-A couple does not need to sell their home to qualify for Medi-Cal when one spouse enters a nursing facility.
-Also, the spouse who remains at home is allowed to receive a certain amount of income each month, and to retain some of the couple's combined assets.
+When only one spouse remains at home.
+A couple does not need to sell their home to qualify for Medi-Cal when one of the spouses enters a nursing facility.
+And the spouse who remains at home is also allowed to receive a certain amount of income each month, and to retain some of the couple’s combined assets.

 What Is Covered

 Individuals must apply for coverage at the local Medi-Cal office.
-If a person is homebound or already in a nursing facility, the individual or family can request that a Medi-Cal representative assist in completing the application during a visit to the home or facility.
+If a person is homebound or already in a nursing facility, the individual or family can request that a Medi-Cal representative assist them in completing the application in a personal visit.